 September 19, 2021

 We’re delighted to introduce our third progress report which provides an overview of the work we conducted in the first half-year of 2021.
-The report summarizes our accomplishments including authoring a technical report about our evaluation of the Windfall Clause policy and starting a collaboration with Professor Robert Trager to build a web app implementing an AI competition model.
+The report summarizes our accomplishments including authoring a technical report about our evaluation of the Windfall Clause policy and starting a collaboration with Associate Professor Robert Trager to build a web app implementing an AI competition model.
 It also highlights the roadblocks we encountered as well as any updates to our strategy and future goals since our previous progress report.

 February 12, 2021